percona/k8spsmdb-docs/docs/api.md

 Trying to create an already-existing namespace will show you a self-explanatory error message.
 Also, you can use the `defalut` namespace.

+!!! note
-**NOTE**: In this document `default` namespace is used in all examples.
+    In this document `default` namespace is used in all examples.
     Substitute `default` with your namespace name if you use a different one.

 2. Prepare: